clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 ###########################

 Certain kernel modules are enabled by default in |CL-ATTR|.
-To use additional kernel modules, you must build out-of-tree kernel modules.
+To use additional kernel modules that are not part of the Linux source tree, you may need to build out-of-tree kernel modules.
 Use this guide to add kernel modules manually, or refer to :ref:`kernel-modules-dkms`.

 .. contents:: :local: